Inclusive Recreation Programs

 • Demonstrates emerging social skills and an interest in building relationships with same-aged peers

-The program will be fully subsidized by the SCDSB and facilitated by Recreational Respite.
+The program will be fully subsidized by the SCDSB and facilitated by Tia Services.

 Music Social Skills Program

-The Music Social Skills program is an eight-week, multi-component music platform designed to improve the emotional understanding and social skills of children and is suggested for children with developmental profile consistent with ASD.
+The Music Social Skills program is a 10-week, multi-component music platform designed to improve the emotional understanding and social skills of children and is suggested for children with developmental profile consistent with autism spectrum disorder (ASD).

 Music captivates children with its hands-on learning environment and variety of rhythm and songs.
 Each session provides movement, composition, singing, playing instruments, and is designed to help children learn new social and emotional skills in a fun environment.